-- Materials: Forged aluminum has been used to ensure that there is no flexing in the rear derailleur.
+- Materials: Forged aluminium has been used to ensure that there is no flexing in the rear derailleur.
 It also helps to ensure that the gears are perfectly aligned.
-Incorporating aluminum along with carbon for the pulley cage boosted stiffness for accurate gear shifts.
-Pulley noise was minimized using a coating of elastomer.
+Incorporating aluminium along with carbon for the pulley cage boosted stiffness for accurate gear shifts.
+Pulley noise was minimised by means of a coating of elastomer.

-- Medium cage: For this 11s mech, a medium cage is preferred for this particular setup.
-The outside cage was designed so that managing the chain could be more precise, while a reduced profile was featured for the inner cage.
+- Medium cage: For this 11s mech, medium cage is preferred for this particular setup.
+The outside cage is designed so that managing the chain could be more precise, while a reduced profile was featured for the inner cage.

-- The spring was unnaturally tight after the first installation.
+- The spring might feel unnaturally tight after first installation.

-SRAM Force 22 rear derailleur was designed so that we could take advantage of all of the 22 gears that can be used on this SRAM derailleur.
+SRAM Force 22 rear derailleur was designed so that we, the riders, can take advantage of all of the 22 gears that can be used here.
 Another advantage was we could run 32T at the rear.
 However, if the largest ring on your caste is 28T – you should use the short cage version.
 Like all rear derailleurs from SRAM, 1mm cable pull via the after moved the cage by the same amount.
-It went about its shifting business quietly and delivered incredible performance throughout.
+It went about its shifting business quietly, and delivered incredible performance throughout.
 SRAM also modified the jockey wheel’s teeth geometry so that the chain was able to run quietly.
 This WiFli version provides a 32t cassette, which we used with a 53/59 standard chainset.
 This added additional 9 grams to our setup which we could have avoided, but as it did not affect performance in any way we were able to shrug the thought off.
-After we put in more than 800 miles on this rear derailleur, whenever it was asked to shift under extended load the derailleur always delivered
+After we put in more than 800 miles on this rear derailleur, whenever it was asked to shift under extended load the derailleur always delivered.

 Force 22 Rear Derailleur